How to get rid of moles

 - Once I have the trap in the correct position I will start to fill around the trap sides making sure not to drop any soil into the tunnel system.
 I try to use soil clumps around the sides and good sprinkling of light molehill soil on top of the trap.
 You don’t want to leave any light gaps, nor do you want the mole to sense a difference in air pressure from the lack of soil above.
 Ensure that you don’t place too much soil on the moving actions of the trap because it will hinder its effectiveness.
 Once I have the trap set and covered up I will place a marker.
 I tend not to use a marker on heavily populated areas, instead opting for a map record.

 How often should I check a mole trap?

-Again this is another contentious issue where opinions are divided.
 I check all my traps every day and follow a simple three-stage plan.

 - If a trap catches after day one I reset it and leave the traps that haven’t caught anything running

-- Day Two: if any traps have not caught anything I move those to a new area
+- Day two: if any traps have not caught anything I move those to a new area

 - If I do not catch any further moles from a run after three days I will then remove that trap.